Sayan-Mondal2022/travAi/README.md

 .\venv\Scripts\activate
 # On Windows (CMD):
 venv\Scripts\activate.bat
+# On Windows (Using Git Bash):
+source venv/Scripts/activate

 # On macOS/Linux:
 source venv/bin/activate

 # Install Python dependencies
-pip install -r requirements.txt
+pip install -r requirements.txt or
+# If using Mac or Linux:
+pip3 install -r requirements.txt

 # Start backend server
-# If using Django:
-python manage.py runserver
+cd projectBackend   # Then start the server py manage.py runserver
 ```
 - 📍 Backend will be available at: http://localhost:8000 or http://127.0.0.1:8000/